Are your emails and attachments safe from prying eyes?

 One fundamental problem with email is that it can expose your IP address and location to third parties, by design.

-Finally, there’s also the fact that many email services keep logs for security, which may include user IP addresses, connection times, and other metadata.
-Of course, whenever you have logs, this data could end up with third parties (for various reasons).
+Finally, there’s also the fact that many email services keep logs for security.
+This may include user IP addresses, connection times, and other metadata.
+Of course, whenever you have logs, there’s a risk that this data could end up with third parties, for various reasons.

 A VPN creates a secure tunnel between your device and a VPN server, encrypting your traffic and concealing your real IP address and location.
-The VPN will encrypt and anonymize your internet traffic, while you carry on with business as usual.
-Some of the larger providers, such as NordVPN and Surfshark, offer apps for all major operating systems and devices, along with large server networks around the world.
+This will improve your privacy and security, all the while you carry on with business as usual.
+Larger providers, such as NordVPN and Surfshark, have huge server networks all around the world, so you can use them everywhere.

-Due to the security and privacy benefits a VPN offers, it’s a smart idea to use one whenever you’re online.
+Because a VPN offers significant privacy and security benefits, it’s a smart idea to use one whenever you’re online.
 Internet providers in many countries are recording user browsing history by logging DNS requests.
 Depending on local laws, this information could then be sold to advertisers or handed to government agencies in countries with mandatory data retention laws.
 With a VPN, your DNS requests are encrypted and handled by the VPN server and unreadable to your ISP or other parties.

-Once you switch to one of these email services you will be much more secure.
-Then all you need to do is avoid non-technical attacks, like the typical email scams that never seem to go away.
+Once you switch to one of these email services your private communications will be much more secure.
+Then, all you need to do is avoid non-technical attacks, like classic email scams that never seem to go away.

 See the main privacy tools guide for other privacy and security essentials.